 colored shadow (2021)

-Presented by Arts Society of Kingston (NY.
+Supported through Movement Research Artist in Residence Program (2019-2021) — Presented by Arts Society of Kingston (NY.
 US) June 11 + 12, 2021 and O+ Festival October 9, 2021 (NY.
 US)

 Taking its departure from choreographer Elisabeth Motley’s lived experience of neurodivergence, Colored Shadow considers embodiments of seizure, psychosis and cognitive, and physical disability as original creativities.
 This 1st episode in Motley’s long-form practice-as-research offers a crip performance practice that resists categorizations of the body and proposes a broad and multiple disability representation.
 Solo dance scores emerging from medical archives are practiced in spontaneous co-creation with live projected film scores composed by Brent Felker.
 The projection design as a site of light and capture generates non-linear maps that decenter notions of compulsory time and space.
 Colored Shadow is dislocated from the theater in order to unsettle the territory of a stage/body.
 A rhizomatic sculpture created by artist Jillian Rose is utilized as a cartographic and modular performance space.
 The sculpture is deconstructed and reconstituted as a crip landscape with which dance + projectipn assembles mutually.
 Integrally contributing to this research is long-time collaborator Cory Nakasue who offers a non-traditional dramaturgy of astrology, poetics, and somatization.